subvertnormality/mosaic/README.md

 ## Custom device maps

 You can hide factory devices from the device list.
-To do this, remove the device from the `device_config.lua` file:
+To do this, remove the device from the `/norns/dust/data/mosaic/device_config.lua` file.

-Define every device in your studio by using the `custom_device_map.lua` file in `Mosaic/lib/user_config/`.
+Define every device in your studio by using the `/norns/dust/data/mosaic/custom_device_map.lua` file.
 Copy the template and add your device's cc and midi information.
+You can see an example config file in `/norns/dust/code/mosaic/lib/user_config/example/`.

-You can also override options.
+You can override options in the `custom_device_map.lua` file.
 For example, if you want your EX Braids algorithm to always be set to midi channel 16, you would include the following in your `custom_device_map.lua` file:

 ```
   {